RajiDevMind/Google-Sheet-Contact-Form/README.md

 # Google Sheet Contact Form

- This project fast approach in Implementing contact form with google spreedsheet.
+This project is a fast approach in Implementing contact form with google spreedsheet.
 Ease to use with zod data schema validation.